atodorov/atodorov.github.com/content/_posts/2013-06-07-software-developer-employee-vs-contractor-part-1.markdown

 In every country dealing with tax authorities is a hell.
 If you are a sole proprietor in Bulgaria chances are you will pay more taxes and social securities compared to being a company for the same revenue.
 If you can, always incorporate a company and contract through it.
+As of late **all** of my income goes through the company entity, I don't receive a single cent on my personal account.
+At the end of the year I pay myself a divident and use the money during the next year.

 Find a good accountant (as much as you can afford though) and make sure they know everything about your income and activities.
 It's always better to hire an accounting company which